scottjarvie/hive-mcp/README.md

 ## Tool Reference

-For detailed parameter documentation for all 84 tools, see [docs/TOOLS.md](docs/TOOLS.md).
+For detailed parameter documentation for all tools, see [docs/TOOLS.md](docs/TOOLS.md).

 ## Acknowledgments

 This project was originally created by [Gregory Luneau (@gluneau)](https://github.com/gluneau/hive-mcp-server) using the @hiveio/dhive library.
-The codebase has been extensively rewritten by [@jarvie](https://github.com/scottjarvie) to use the modern [@hiveio/wax](https://www.npmjs.com/package/@hiveio/wax) library and expanded from 17 to 84 tools, adding comprehensive support for:
+The codebase has been extensively rewritten by [@jarvie](https://github.com/scottjarvie) to use the modern [@hiveio/wax](https://www.npmjs.com/package/@hiveio/wax) library and consolidated into 22 action-based tools (from 74 individual tools), adding comprehensive support for:

 - Social features (follow, mute, reblog)
 - Community interactions